markusvankempen/ThinkLab1239/labsetup.md

 3. You may have to import the new node-red flow from here https://github.com/markusvankempen/ThinkLab1239/tree/master/node-red
 4. Exercises:
+4.1 Setup you PWS/Sensor by adjusting the LABID, Lat/Lon TWC API key 4.2 Go to Your instance UI ....thinklabs??.mybluemix.net/ui ... and select My PWS 4.3 Make some adjustments in the node red-flow eg icon changes connect the 24 forcast ....

 ## Part 2
 1. Create a WatsonStudio instance